The long exact sequence of homotopy $n$-groups: Introduction

 Many $n$-groups $G$ have further structure because they come with further deloopings of $BG$.
-The higher homotopy $n$-groups of a pointed type $X$ are examples of such $n$-groups with additional symmetries.
-A $k$-symmetric $n$-group $G$ is represented by a pointed $(k-1)$-connected $(n+k-1)$-type $B^kG$, of which the underlying type is the $k$-fold loop space $\Omega^k B^k G$.
-Note that a $1$-symmetric $n$-group is just an $n$-group -- group theory is about symmetries, after all.
-The notion of $k$-symmetric $n$-group stabilizes when $k\ge n+1$ (cf.~\cite[Sect.~6]{BDR}).
-For example, a $2$-symmetric $1$-group is an abelian group, and so is a $k$-symmetric $1$-group for any $k\geq 2$.
+The higher homotopy $n$-groups, $\pin_k(X)$, of a pointed type $X$ are examples of such $n$-groups with additional symmetries.
+These capture the structure of $X$ in dimensions $k$ to $n+k-1$, inclusive, just like the usual higher homotopy $1$-groups, $\pi_k(X)$, capture the structure of $X$ at dimension $k$.
+So whereas the usual homotopy groups discard any interactions between different dimensions, the homotopy $n$-groups for $n>1$ retain some of that information, while still being more algebraically tractable than $X$ itself.